duthied/Free-Friendika/doc/api.md

 Friendica adds some addictional fields:

+- author: a user object, it's the author of the item.
+In case of a reshare for legacy reasons the "user" field doesn't show the real author.
+This field always contains the real author of a post.
 - owner: a user object, it's the owner of the item.
 - private: boolean, true if the item is marked as private
 - activities: map with activities related to the item.
 Every activity is a list of user objects.